johannech/roman-numerals-kata/README.md

 Before moving on the the next task, understand how the existing code works.

 ## 2. Convert from int to roman numeral
-Finish the method `RomanNumerals.convert` to take a normal number as input and convert it to Roman Numerals.
+Finish the `RomanNumerals.convert()` method to take a normal number as input and convert it to Roman Numerals.
 This task is completed when all the tests in `RomanNumeralsTest` passes.

 - Only handle numbers up to 3000